 Reads a value from a file.
-A binary file with double values or a text file with values on individual lines is supposed.
-The idx index (binary file) or line number (text file) starts at 0.
-The file is identified by fileid.
+Supports both binary files (with double values) and text files (values on separate lines).
+The file is identified by fileid, and idx indicates the index (for binary files) or line number (for text files).
 At present the following values are supported:

-- 0...file on a disk identified by the p0 parameter - $1 \dots$ file on disk identified by name of the REXLANG block and extension .dat - $2\ldots$ file on a disk identified by the ${\tt srcname}$ parameter, but the extension is changed to .dat - 3 ... rexlang.dat file in the current directory - 4-7 ... same like 0-3, but format is text file.
+- 0 file on a disk identified by the p0 parameter, - 1 file on disk identified by name of the REXLANG block and extension .dat, - 2 file on a disk identified by the srcname parameter, but the extension is changed to .dat, - 3 rexlang.dat file in the current directory, - 4-7 same like 0-3, but format is text file.
 Each line contains one number.
 The index idx is the line number and starts at zero.
 Value idx=-1 means next line (e.g. sequential writing).